 For example, under Georgia law, a landlord may begin an eviction, or dispossessory, action for any one of three reasons:

 - The tenant is holding over beyond the lease term —”Holding over” means simply that the tenant has stayed in the property beyond the end of the lease.
 A landlord may allow the tenant to stay or may file an eviction action.
-Allowing to tenant to hold over can have additional legal consequences, so any permission to hold over should be accompanied by a statement from the landlord that the language of the lease will be strictly enforced in all other matters.
+Allowing the tenant to hold over can have additional legal consequences, so any permission to hold over should be accompanied by a statement from the landlord that the language of the lease will be strictly enforced in all other matters.

 - The tenant failed to pay rent — If a landlord permits a tenant to pay the rent late, or not at all, the landlord may be setting himself or herself up for an argument that the tenant reasonably believed that the terms of the lease don’t apply to any future payments.
 As a landlord, you want to avoid an inadvertent modification of the lease such as this.
 Because many eviction actions are based on nonpayment of rent, it is essential that you retain an experienced attorney to preserve your contractual rights if you make an exception to a rent payment.

 - The tenant is “at will” or “at sufferance” — A tenant at sufferance is a holdover tenant who does not have the landlord’s consent.
 If the landlord accepts payments from a tenant at sufferance, the tenancy can convert to a tenancy at will.
 In Georgia, a tenancy at will is any rental situation that is not based on a written lease.
 If your commercial property tenant has refused to vacate after the expiration of the lease, you should consult an experienced attorney to learn your legal options.